-COM 444 Specialized Journalism
+Specialized Journalism

 This course is designed to provide deeper reporting experiences, focused on a particular area of reporting, enabling the student to more fully explore the typical problems encountered in reporting that field and to become familiar with the resources available.
 The specific field covered will change each semester, among such topics as Science Reporting, Religion Reporting, Economic Reporting, and Arts, Entertainment and Fashion Reporting.
 Offered as and when necessary.
-Prerequisites: COM 242, junior standing.